dleemiller/nopilot.nvim/README.md

 - `:SelectModel` opens a menu to change the model
 - `:SetTemperature 0.5` sets the temperature to 0.5
 - `:DisplayBackendConfig` shows the settings in of the model backend
+- `:ChangeBackend` opens a menu to switch the model backend configuration

 ### Backend Configuration